 But some leases allow drillers to share the costs of processing and transporting gas with landowners.
 These are known as post-production costs or gathering fees, and they show up as deductions from royalty checks.

 Several years ago a number of Pennsylvania landowners complained and filed lawsuits.
 They argued that all those deductions invalidated their leases because they ended up with less than a 12.5 percent royalty.
 Gas companies disagreed.
 In 2010 the state Supreme Court sided with the gas industry.
 In a unanimous decision in Kilmer v.
 Elexco Land Services Inc., the court held that since the word royalty was not defined in state law, the industry could rely on its own interpretation, which allowed for subtracting the costs of moving the gas to market.

 Landowners have continued to complain they’re being underpaid.
+In some cases, people have received royalty checks with negative balances, saying they owe money to drillers.
 The issue has become a particularly hot topic in the state’s busiest drilling hub – Bradford County.
 Many of the royalty complaints have centered around one of the state’s biggest drillers, Oklahoma City-based Chesapeake Energy.
 Most of its Pennsylvania operations are in Bradford County.

-Chesapeake has faced class action lawsuits over the issue in Pennsylvania and several other states.
-In 2015, the company was sued by the Pennsylvania Attorney General Kathleen Kane’s office.
+Chesapeake has faced numerous lawsuits over the issue in Pennsylvania and at lease six other states.
+In 2015, the company was also sued by the Pennsylvania Attorney General’s Office.
 The company called the lawsuit “baseless.”